Robert W. "B.T." Turner, was born in Boston, July 7, 1929, to Philip & Frances (O'Brien) Turner.

 In lieu of flowers, donations can be made to the American Cancer Society in memory of Grace Turner.

-in memory of Robert William Turner, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Robert William Turner, please visit our floral store.